 Despite of the disruption caused by COVID-19 help is available.
 You're still able to contact your GP and charities, like Papyrus, urge you to get in touch with their helpline services.

-Emma and Lynsey also want to remind you that although university staff are now working remotely, wellbeing services are open to all students.
+Emma and Lynsey also want to remind you that wellbeing services remain open to all students.

-With the reopening of businesses and the creation of ‘social bubbles’, lockdown is beginning to ease.
-This is great news but if you're suffering with your mental health it can feel a little overwhelming.
+If you're suffering with your mental health, processing and dealing with the rules and restrictions put in place to control the virus can feel a little overwhelming.
 Emma and Lynsey suggest finding a routine that works for you.
 'Keep physically active and spend as much time outside as you can.
 Use technology to connect with people if you still can't see them in person and take up a new hobby or interest that provides some structure or routine.'